AdaCore/spark2014/docs/case_study/doc/case_study.rst

    --# derives A from A, I, J;
    --# post A = A~[I => A~(J); J => A~(I)];

+There is also such a notation in SPARK 2014, the 'Update attribute, but it is not yet supported by GNATprove.

 Clear Array
 -----------
 This subprogram loops over the elements of an array, setting each one